Fringe benefits

 The same records of calculation are acceptable for both fringe benefits tax and payroll tax purposes.

-Where it is not practical to calculate the actual taxable value of the fringe benefits for inclusion on the periodic return, the Commissioner has the discretion to accept an estimate of the value of those benefits.
+When it is not practical for an employer to calculate the actual taxable value of fringe benefits for each periodic return, the Commissioner has the discretion to allow the employer to use a resonable estimate instead.

-For example, a reasonable monthly estimate would be 1/12th of the taxable value of the benefits declared in the employer's latest annual fringe benefits tax return.
+A common approach is to use 1/12th of the taxable value of the fringe benefits declared in the employer's most recent annual fringe benefits tax return as the monthly estimate.

-Employers must include the actual taxable value of fringe benefits declared in their annual fringe benefits tax return on their annual adjustment return.
+However, employers must report the actual taxable value of fringe benefits, consistent with their annual fringe benefits tax return, when lodging their annual adjustment return.

 Example